 Occupational and Environmental Medicine Residency (OEMR) Letter, September 2014

-Dear 2014 Applicant to the Occupational and Environmental Medicine Residency (OEMR),
+Dear 2015 Applicant to the Environmental Medicine Residency (OEMR),

 Thank you for your interest in our two-year residency program.
-This program, accredited by the American College of Graduate Medical Education (ACGME), is available to those who have an MD or DO degree from an accredited medical school in the United States or Canada and have completed at least one year of internship in an accredited ACGME program (US) or Royal College of Physicians and Surgeons of Canada program (Canada).
+This program, accredited by the American College of Graduate Medical Education (ACGME), is available to those who have an MD or DO degree from an accredited medical school in the United States or Canada and have completed/are completing at least one year of internship in an accredited ACGME program (US) or Royal College of Physicians and Surgeons of Canada program (Canada).
 The OEMR program leads to board eligibility in occupational medicine through the American Board of Preventive Medicine.

 Please note that the Harvard School of Public Health uses the Schools of Public Health Application Service (SOPHAS) – an online application.
 The OEMR does not accept the Universal ERAS application at this time.

 This letter provides a brief overview of the residency application process.
 Please visit our website www.hsph.harvard.edu/oemr/ for additional information.

 Application to the OEMR consists of the following: